1982 Boston arson spree: Arson wave

 In December, 1981, 40 fires were set in dumpsters in lanes and alleyways in South Boston and other neighborhoods.
-These fires failed to attract much attention, so the conspirators decided to start setting fire to residential and commercial buildings.
+These fires failed to attract much attention, so the conspirators decided to start setting fire to residential and commercial buildings, including the Spero Toy Company factory and warehouse in South Boston on June 3, 1982, which caused an estimated $13,500,000 million in damages.

 A wave of fires began on June 11, 1982, with firefighters responding to 30 alarms that Friday.
 Over the following weekend, 101 alarms were sounded over a period of 12 hours.
 Subsequent fires began on either late Thursday or early Friday in the weeks of June 25, July 2 and July 16 that year.
 The fires mostly struck vacant or abandoned buildings and the BFD had to rely on the assistance provided by 11 of the surrounding communities to cover their stations while they combatted the fires in the week of July 16.
 The fires that week began in a half-mile radius including Dorchester, Jamaica Plain and Roxbury.

 Then fire department spokesperson, Ken Bruynell, stated that the pattern of the fires indicated that there were either one or several arsonists, saying "They're happening one on top of the other and today we spotted one fire at the height of another, common sense would dictate something's going on."
 Then chief of the Arson Squad, Paul McCarthy, similarly stated that the fact that the fires were occurring at both occupied and unoccupied buildings in short periods of time indicated that there was more than one perpetrator.

 By at least the week of July 16, newspapers began using the name "Friday Firebugs" to identify the suspect(s), with radio reporters using this name since some point prior.
 At some time prior to that week, the BFD requested assistance from the ATF to maintain a "special arson watch" and to help local and state fire officials with the investigation, which they agreed to.
 A joint task force was set up between the BFD's Arson Squad, the Boston Police Department (BPD), the ATF and the Suffolk County district attorney's office.
 The special arson watch consisted of rotating patrols of ATF agents and arson investigators watching designated areas.

 On July 23, WBZ-TV received a note made up of letters cut out of newspapers or magazines saying "I'm Mr. Flare, you know me as the Friday firebug.
 I will continue until all deactivated police and fire equipment is brought back."
 The note also stated "If abandoned buildings are torn down, occupied buildings will be targeted."